escapin/bayesianNetworks/README.md

 water dispenser.

-Sofas are placed on the sidewalls below and to the left, whereas coffee tables are present in the center of the room.
+Sofas are placed on the sidewalls below and to the left, whereas coffee tables and chairs are present in the center of the room.

 ![Alt The chill-out zone](img/room.png)